HVLP vs LVLP spray guns is a common debate when people are talking about the use of sprayers for paint jobs.

 Ease of Use

-The LVLP is really easy to use, just like the HVLP gun, but it is a slower gun to paint with.
+The LVLP is really easy to use, just like the HVLP spray guns, but is a slower gun to paint with LVLP than HVLP spraying.
+HVLP turbine fanatics have the upper-hand.

 You will have to refill the hopper or reservoir more often, and it can also tend to clog and be finicky in some instances.

-You will find that the HVLP is better suited to large jobs as well, so you might need to pick this kind of gun no matter what if you are going to be painting a very large area.
+You will find that the hvlp spray guns are better suited to large jobs as well, so you might need to pick this kind of gun no matter what if you are going to be painting a very large area.

-While both of these guns are easy to use, you will find that the HVLP is often the best choice for anything but smaller jobs.
+While both of these guns are easy to use, you will find that the HVLP spray guns are often the best choice for anything but smaller jobs.
 This is why professional painters use the HVLP style gun in most cases.

 Efficiency/Speed of Flow